DanielOaks/mlpds/src/pages/guides/what-is-critique.md

 ---
 title: What is critique?
-Problems and solutions for artists and critics
+subtitle: Problems and solutions for artists and critics
 author: viwrastupr
 type: guide
 ---